In 1932, Katharine Hepburn arrived in Hollywood.

 "Alive on the Screen"

-But despite this physically painful, exhausting, and perhaps not-so-promising first day, Kate soon proved she was well-worth $1,500 a week: A Bill of Divorcement was a smash hit.
-Mostly because audiences couldn’t get enough of Katharine Hepburn.
+Despite this physically painful, exhausting, and perhaps not-so-promising first day, Kate soon proved she was well-worth $1,500 a week: A Bill of Divorcement was a smash hit, mostly because audiences couldn’t get enough of Katharine Hepburn.
 With her sharp features and intelligent, articulate voice, Kate was something new.
 She was different.
 As Cukor put it, audiences loved her because she was so full of life and vivacity on screen:

 “Kate was quite good at rehearsals, but she didn’t really come alive until the camera closed in on her.
 I had a rough idea she was doing well [during filming], but she sprang to life when I saw the rushes.
 He odd awkwardness, her odd shifts of emphasis, these were proof of her being alive on the screen.”

-With the praise of audiences and critics alike, RKO decided to pick up Kate’s option, keeping her at the studio, and raising that $1,500 weekly salary with each proceeding film she made.
+With the success of A Bill of Divorcement, RKO decided to pick up Kate’s option.
+They further agreed to raise that $1,500 weekly salary with each proceeding film she made.

 Not bad for a brand new star with one film under her belt.